jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Automated Testing

-Using Djangos Unit tests from Pythons standard library module unittest i wrote a series of unit test to test for correct operation of Classes and functions.
-Due to time restrictions i was not able to cover 100% of functionality of the site with automated testing, however the same testing although a different method has been acheived via manual testing.
+Using Djangos Unit tests from Python's standard library module unittest I wrote a series of unit tests to test for correct operation of Classes and functions.
+Due to time restrictions I was not able to cover 100% of functionality of the site with automated testing, however the same testing although a different method has been achieved via manual testing.

 #### Unit testing Code